arov00/mm2-lag-monitor/README.md

 MP_MESSAGING_INCOMING_MM2_TOPIC=<mm2-offsets... topic name on the target cluster>
 ```

+The app also computes the log end offsets of partitions that are being replicated by mm2
+in regular intervals.
+This interval is configurable via the `LOG_END_OFFSET_UPDATE_INTERVAL_SECONDS` environment variable.
+The default value is 30 seconds.

 ## Running the application in dev mode

 You can run your application in dev mode that enables live coding using: